 If you have never shopped at Aldi, you are in for a treat!
 It is a store that offers some of the best prices on the foods you need for your family.
 But, there are some things you should know before you shop.

-I know a lot of people shop at ALDI and love it (me included).
-If you haven’t ever shopped at one, or aren’t sure if you should, there are some things you need to know before you head out to your store.
-Even if you currently shop there, they may be things you don’t know about, which can help you too!
+I know a lot of people shop at Aldi and love it (me included).
+If you haven’t ever shopped at one, or aren’t sure if you should, there are some things you need to know about how to shop at Aldi.
+Even if you currently frequent your location, there may be things you don’t know about, which can help you too!

 *Bonus tip: Make someone’s day and just give them your cart when you are through.
 You’ll be surprised at how much a small gesture can make someone’s day!